Maximilian Marcoll

 Maximilian Marcoll (* 1981 in Lübeck) is a German composer and performer.
 He studied percussion, instrumental and electronic composition in Lübeck and Essen.
 In his work he has focused on the political potential of music and sound.
-Since April 2021 he is working as professor of electroacoustic composition and sound art at the University of Music Franz Liszt Weimar and the Bauhaus University Weimar.
+Since April 2021 he has worked as professor of electroacoustic composition and sound art at the University of Music Franz Liszt Weimar and the Bauhaus University Weimar.

 Biography

 Marcoll first studied percussion at the Musikhochschule Lübeck from 1992 to 1997, composition with Friedhelm Döhl and Dirk Reith in Lübeck from 1997, and at the Folkwang-Hochschule in Essen from 2001 to 2006 with Thomas Neuhaus, Dietrich Hahne, Günther Steinke and Orm Finnendahl.
 In 2002 he founded the electronic duo dis.playce together with Hannes Seidl.
 Since 2006 he has been a member of the artist group stock11.
 From 2007 to 2014 he taught at the Institute for Music and Media at the Robert Schumann Hochschule Düsseldorf, also since 2007 at the Institute for Preparatory Studies at the Musikschule Kreuzberg, and from 2017 to 2020 inclusive he held a teaching position at the Hochschule für Künste Bremen.
 In 2021 Marcoll was appointed professor of electroacoustic composition and sound art at the University of Music Franz Liszt Weimar and the Bauhaus University, Weimar, and has since directed the Studio for Electroacoustic Music (SeaM).

 He writes works for solo instruments, for ensembles of various sizes and instrumentations, including vocal ensembles, as well as electronic music.
 Among his works are sound installations, videos and media art.
 For performances of his works he has collaborated with numerous soloists, ensembles and conductors, such as Eva Zöllner, Heather Roche, Sebastian Berweck, Mark Lorenz Kysela, LUX:NM, Suono Mobile, Ensemble Hand werk, Neue Vocalsolisten, AAA---AAA, Ensemble Mosaik, Ensemble United Berlin, Ensemble Nadar, Oh-Ton, Vladimir Jurowski, Enno Poppe, José Luis Castillo and many more.

 In 2005 he received the Folkwang Förderpreis and in 2006 he was awarded the Franz Liszt Förderpreis of the Musikhochschule Weimar.
 In 2018, he received an Honorary Mention at the MA/IN Festival in Matera, Italy for his Amproprifications 6.1 & 6.2.
 Residencies have taken him to CMMAS in Morelia, ICST in Zurich, Künstlerhaus Lukas in Ahrenshoop, and the Institute for Electronic Music and Acoustics (iem) in Graz.